-Besides this and based on the 10 Principles of Citizen Science, the Gran Agreement establishes that all the citizen-generated data must be FAIR (findable, accessible, Interoperable and reusable).
-In relation to other data generated by the project, it will be considered on a case by case basis, as indicated before, according to the provisions in Art.
+Besides this and based on the 10 Principles of Citizen Science [3], the Grant Agreement establishes that all the citizen-generated data must be FAIR (findable, accessible, Interoperable and reusable).
+In relation to other data generated by the project, it is considered on a case by case basis, as indicated before, according to the provisions in Art.
 29.1 of Grant Agreement.